nest-desktop/nest-desktop/docs/user/usage-advance/controller-sidebar.rst

 NEST Desktop generates textual code from the constructed network.
 The generated code can be executed in any Python interpreter.
-This way, the code semantics of the NEST Simulator is understandable and easily to learn.
+This way, the code semantics of the NEST Simulator is understandable and easy to learn.

-The scripted code starts with importing required modules :bdg:`import ...` and reset the simulation kernel :bdg:`nest.ResetKernel()`.
+The script code starts with importing required modules (``import ...``) and resetting the simulation kernel (``nest.ResetKernel()``).
-It is necessary, because it removes old set of previous simulation.).
+It is necessary, because the old settings/imports of previous simulations have to be removed.
+Otherwise, errors may occur, e.g. with duplicate imports.

-The simulation kernel can be configured by :bdg:`nestSetKernelStatus(...)`.
+The simulation kernel can be configured by ``nestSetKernelStatus(...)``.

-The graphical representatives of the nodes deliver arguments to the block of the :bdg:`nest.Create(...)` function.
+The graphical representatives of the nodes deliver arguments to the block of the ``nest.Create(...)`` function.

-Next, connections supply a specification for the block of the :bdg:`nest.Connect(...)` function.
+Furthermore, the properties of connections are integrated in the block of the ``nest.Connect(...)`` function.

-The function :bdg:`nest.Simulate(...)` triggers the simulation of your constructed network.
+The function ``nest.Simulate(...)`` triggers the simulation of your constructed network.

 All recording nodes fill a block to collect activities containing neuronal properties, e.g. node ids and positions, and activity events.